NRL22 101: How to Get Started in NRL22

 • Gummy bears

 Yes!
-The Base class is intended for limited budgets.
+The Base division is intended for limited budgets.
 You can get out shooting competitively for under $1,000 for the rifle and optic.
 Add maybe $300 more for things like scope mount and rings, a bipod, support bag, and ammo, and then you’re off to the races!
+Base division is limited to $1,500 MSRP total with the combination of the rifle and scope.

 13. Why should I shoot NRL22?